 Obesity can mimic asthma, it affects respiratory symptoms and lung mechanics, but it can also overlap of course.
 Asthma is more often diagnosed in obese (misdiagnosed?).
-High birth weight is associated. , as is maternal obesity (and gestational weight gain) in pregnancy.
+Maternal obesity (and gestational weight gain) in pregnancy.
 Each BMI increase of 1kg/m2 increases risk by 2-3%!

 Obesity is one of the factors associated with fatal asthma attacks (but note socioeconomic confounding).